Herding Dogs

 About the German Shepherd Dog

-The German Shepherd Dog is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the German Shepherd Dog is best matched with experienced owners.
+The German Shepherd Dog is a large herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the German Shepherd Dog is best matched with experienced owners.
 Typically standing 22 inches to 26 inches tall at the shoulder and weighing 75 to 95 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the German Shepherd Dog brings a distinct combination of traits that sets it apart.
 The German Shepherd Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the German Shepherd Dog loves being close to its people and forms strong bonds with every member of the household.